Put simply, an expansive drill bit is a tool used to bore holes of different widths into variable materials.

 There are two types of lips on an expansive bit, the primary and outrigger.

 The primary lip is located near the guide screw.
 Its job is to shave out the material between the place where the guide screw penetrates and the primary spur.

 The purpose of the primary lip is to create a guide hole that keeps the bit pressing forward.

-Most of the excess material that is removed from the bore hole is accomplished by the outrigger lip.
+The outrigger lip accomplishes most of the excess material that is removed from the borehole.

 Sometimes called the ‘adjuster screw’ depending on the type of expansive bit being used, this will be located just above the outrigger cutter.

 There are two types of patents on this part of the locking screw.